shristi39/e-shop-in-golang/README.md

 # E-COMMERCE
-It is an dynamic website,where user can buy and add the product.This site mainly consicts of the server,client and database where,
+It is an dynamic website,where user can buy and add the product.This site mainly consists of the server,client and database where,
 - Server-side : Golang
 - Client-side : html, css,bootstrap
 - Database: Sqlite